Compare yourself to people who haven’t made it too – Opanka

-Popular Ghanaian rapper, Dadie Opanka has advised that sometimes it is important for people to compare themselves to others who haven’t made it in life yet.
+Popular Ghanaian rapper, Opanka, has advised that sometimes it is important for people to compare themselves to others who haven’t made it in life yet.

 He noted that we must not always compare ourselves to people who are already up there because when we do that, we do not realize how far God has brought us and we do not give Him the due gratitude.